-To understand this, we need to place the relationship between whales and indigenous peoples in a context that dates back thousands of years.
-When Europeans explored the North in the tenth century, they were fascinated by the links between the natives and the whales.
-Medieval literature described the Arctic as a land inhabited by "monstrous fish" and people capable of summoning them by magic.
+To understand this, we need to place the relationship between whales and indigenous peoples in a context dating back thousands of years.
+When Europeans explored the North in the 10th century, they were fascinated by the links between the natives and the whales.
+Medieval literature described the Arctic as a land inhabited by «monstrous fish» and people capable of magically summoning them.

 Even the accounts of explorers and missionaries, describing the hunting and sharing of whales, were tinged with mysticism.
-In 1938, the anthropologist Margaret Lantis spoke of a "circumpolar whale cult" among the Iñupiat, the Inuit and other peoples of the North, proving this link through taboos and rituals.
+In 1938, anthropologist Margaret Lantis spoke of a «circumpolar whale cult» among the Iñupiat, Inuit and other northern peoples, proving this link through taboos and rituals.
 A killed whale was often given fresh water, a meal and even travel bags to ensure its spiritual return.
 Every whaler had songs to attract them, and shamans held religious ceremonies in whalebone circles.
-Amulets, passed down from father to son, reinforced this mysterious relationship, incomprehensible to non-native observers, especially scientists, who resisted anything anthropomorphic.
+Amulets, handed down from father to son, reinforced this mysterious relationship, incomprehensible to non-native observers, especially scientists, who resisted anything anthropomorphic.

-The mysticism of the peoples of the North and their sacred link with the whales
+The mysticism of northern peoples and their sacred link with whales

 Along some Alaskan coasts, the rocks are covered with petroglyphs of men and whales.

-They were carved by whaling shamans as part of rituals that enabled them to learn the secrets of the sea and offer thanks for its generosity.
+They were carved by whaling shamans as part of rituals that enabled them to acquire the secrets of the sea and offer thanks for its generosity.

-In archaeology, such attitudes have limited our understanding of arctic prehistory," says Erica Hill, a zooarchaeologist at the University of Alaska Southeast.
-Whaler amulets and bone circles have been considered ritual or supernatural, with little understanding of what they meant to the people who created them.
-Instead, archaeologists who have studied animal artifacts have often focused on the tangible information they have revealed about what ancient peoples ate, how many calories they consumed, and how they survived.
+In archaeology, such attitudes have limited our understanding of Arctic prehistory," explains Erica Hill, zooarchaeologist at the University of Alaska Southeast.
+Whaling amulets and bone circles have been seen as ritualistic or supernatural, with little understanding of what they meant to the people who created them.
+Instead, archaeologists who have studied animal artifacts have often focused on the tangible information they have revealed about what ancient peoples ate, how many calories they consumed and how they survived.

-The idea that Aboriginal people have spiritual relationships with animals is so well established in popular culture that it is a cliché.
-Yet, limited by Western science and culture, few archaeologists have examined the records of human history from the perspective that animals feel emotions and can express those emotions to humans.
+The idea that indigenous peoples have spiritual relationships with animals is so well established in popular culture that it's a cliché.
+Yet, constrained by Western science and culture, few archaeologists have examined the record of human history from the perspective that animals feel emotions and can express these emotions to humans.

-Thus the Tinglits of North West America, the Aborigines of South East Australia, the Maori of Kaikoura, the Mayumba people of West Africa, the Hawaiians, the Polynesians and so many others have been able to forge powerful bonds based on respect and often exchange with these whales over several thousand years.
+The Tinglits of North West America, the Aborigines of South East Australia, the Maoris of Kaikoura, the Mayumba people of West Africa, the Hawaiians, the Polynesians and many others have forged powerful ties with these whales over thousands of years, based on respect and often exchange.

 The exchange